hoopdad/hoopdad.github.io/docs/cloud/_posts/2025-03-27-Azure-Managed-Identities-with-Event-Hubs-Kafka.md

 ## Set up Infrastructure

-We rely on Terraform, it's azurerm provider, and, to support that, the Azure Command Line Interface (AZ CLI).
+We rely on Terraform, it's azurerm provider, and the Azure Command Line Interface (AZ CLI).
 You should install those from the Hashicorp (Terraform) and Microsoft sites first.

 ### Terraform

-To keep it short and sweet, we will use the below Terraform code to build the environment.
+The below Terraform code will define the environment.

 #### The Foundation